sinantaifour/termplot/README.md

 > require 'termlot'
 > include Termlot::Interactive
 > type :dot # By default, Termlot uses braille characters to render, but these
-            # wouldn't render well in the README, so switch to the dot renderer.
+            # wouldn't render well in the README, so switch to the dot renderer
+            # which uses dots, apostrophes, and colons.
 > nocolor # Don't render with colors, we can't show the colors in README anyway.
 > plot([0, 1], [0, 1])
 ┌────────────────────────────────────────────────────────────────────────┐